 Growth is hard, and we need to all be obsessed with executing to our highest ability… we need to be focused on personal excellence and the details of today.

 The stakes are high.
 As we grow, we not only expect the quality of treatment at our programs to stay the same, but to improve.
 That is critical toward tackling this BHAG.

 Why Embark?
 What’s in the name?

-We didn’t make this name change right off the bat because we wanted our focus to be on program quality and employees to come first.
+We didn’t make this name change right off the bat because we wanted our focus to be on our employees and our program quality.
 We didn’t want to do anything to distract our programs from providing the best treatment.

 We want the programs to be the stars of the show!

 Naturally, with the bringing together of our companies and programs, we had to come up with a new organization name.
 So, after a thorough process and several rounds of voting, we decided on Embark Behavioral Health as our new umbrella company name!

 Embark communicates something that is positive and unique, something that ties to who we are and where we are going.
 It’s action-oriented and creates a great visual image.

 No, Embark is not growing fast enough.
 Adolescent anxiety, depression and suicides reached an all-time high last year.
 Things have only been getting worse over the past couple of decades.
 There are hundreds of programs and outpatient settings across the country and even with that, things are continuing to get worse.

 Somebody must do something different than what has been done in the past.
 Something big.
 Something more.